chrisbazley/GKeyComp/README.md

 - Failure to close the output stream is now detected and treated like any other error since data may have been lost.

+0.05 (19 May 2024)
+- Added a new makefile for use on Linux.
+- Improved the README.md file for Linux users.
+- Some code is now conditionally compiled only if the macro ACORN_C is defined.

 -----------------------------------------------------------------------------
 9   Compiling the program
 -------------------------